 - Planning time to rest on the day of and day after chemotherapy.

 - Getting help with meals and childcare the day of and at least 1 day after chemotherapy.

 There are many ways you can help manage chemotherapy side effects.
-For more information, see the Side Effects At-A-Glance section.
+For more information, go to How to Manage Side Effects During Treatment.

 Many people can work during chemotherapy, as long as they match their schedule to how they feel.
 Whether or not you can work may depend on what kind of work you do.
 If your job allows, you may want to see if you can work part-time or work from home on days you do not feel well.